NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 To configure your Hotspot, you will require the Helium Network application installed on a Mobile Phone, and for you to have gone through the account setup process to continue.

-> Nebra Hotspots require the following ports to be port forwarded on your network , [Please check here](../security.md)
+> For the best results, Nebra Hotspots require some ports to be port forwarded on your network.
+Please check our [security](../security.md) and [port forwarding](../handy-guides/port-forwarding/overview.md) pages for more details.

 **Step 1:** Open the Helium application and login, then press hotspots.